iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ![Cylinder is hilited, Torus is emphasized, and Block is both hilited and emphasized](./assets/HiliteEmphasisInteraction.png)
 <p align="center">Cylinder is hilited, Torus is emphasized, and Block is both hilited and emphasized.</p>

+## Memory threshold for mobile devices

+### The problem

+On mobile devices, GPU memory is shared with system memory; furthermore, the amount of overall memory is limited compared to a desktop environment.
+If too much system memory is consumed during a period of time, a memory pressure event can be triggered by the mobile operating system to terminate the offending process.

+Reality datasets, with their per-tile textures, can trigger this condition during certain view dynamics on iPad devices because of the unused tiles' consumption of GPU texture resources.

+This is because unused tiles (and their GPU resources) only expire periodically - not quickly enough to avoid memory pressure on an iPad.

+### How it is addressed

+[TileAdmin]($frontend) now has a `mobileExpirationMemoryThreshold` property that contains a numeric value in bytes.
+When the total used memory in bytes of all tile trees exceeds this value, tiles belonging to those trees will be immediately considered eligible for disposal after disuse; effectively, tiles unused by any viewport will be discarded.
+This value only has an effect on mobile devices.
+This has a default value of 200MB.

+To customize this setting, specify a value for the `mobileExpirationMemoryThreshold` property on [TileAdmin.Props]($frontend) when calling `create` on [TileAdmin]($frontend).

+### Other changes

+To avoid this forced pruning from occurring too frequently on mobile devices due to memory usage, preloading of reality tiles is now disabled for mobile devices.

+The minimum tolerance ratio for reality tiles has been increased for mobile devices to make the rendering coarser, consuming less memory.
+This ratio can be customized for mobile devices using the `mobileRealityTileMinToleranceRatio` property on [TileAdmin]($frontend).
+This has a default value of 3.0.
+This is nominally the error on screen size of a reality tile.
+The minimum value of 1.0 will apply a direct 1:1 scale.
+A ratio higher than 1.0 will result in lower quality display as the reality tile refinement becomes more coarse.
+This value only has an effect on mobile devices.
+On non-mobile devices, this ratio will always internally be 1.0.

+To customize this setting, specify a value for the `mobileRealityTileMinToleranceRatio` property on [TileAdmin.Props]($frontend) when calling `create` on [TileAdmin]($frontend).